xiaofeng94/BeDDE-for-defogging/README.md

 3. Run `eval_defog_method.m`

-Then, you will see the VI score of foggy images.
-You may modify the variables to try other defogging methods or metrics.
+Then, you will see the VI score of hazy images.
+You may modify the variables to try other dehazing methods or metrics.

 ## Test on exBeDDE